-Industry representative: Involvement of horn/poll, Merino wool types, and sires with and without Australian Sheep Breeding Values (ASBVs).
+• Industry representative: a balance between horn and poll rams, different skin/wool types, rams with and without Australian Sheep Breeding Values (ASBVs).

-Performance range: High and low performance for traits based on percentile band tables.
+• Performance range: High and low performance for key traits based on ASBV percentile band tables.